 An easy overnight refrigerator pickle recipe, this delicious grown-up pickle will keep up to two months in the refrigerator.

-Try it yourself and let me know what you enjoyed it with!
+Try it yourself and let me know what you enjoy it with!
 And if you prefer your pumpkin on the sweet side, this delicious vegan pumpkin bread might be just the ticket.

 Serve it with: